 iDAPT: ice Dependent Adaptations for Plant Terrestrialization

 iDAPT is a four year Leverhulme Trust funded project investigating how the earliest land plants were able to make the fundamental transition from freshwater to terrestrial habitats by examining how a group of closely-related freshwater microalgae are able to thrive in present day icy environments.
 We believe that ice surfaces represent an important intermediate niche between freshwater and terrestrial environments, and that they played an important role in driving the evolution of biological features required for the historic colonization of land by algae.
 Through genome sequencing, novel technology development and field expeditions, iDAPT will advance our understanding of how life excels within icy environments and its importance for fundamental transitions in the history of planet Earth.
-Read on to see the team behind the project, the project rationale, major research objectives, and news.
+Read on to see the team behind the project, the project rationale, major research objectives, a summary of our major conclusions, the publications and presentations we have delivered, and a detailed reviews of each part of our project.

 The iDAPT Team